 Jayne was appointed at the same time as Glenn.
 Originally from Londonderry, she has been a teacher in Enniskillen Model School since 2009.
 Having a stunningly beautiful singing voice, She has performed as a lead in some of the productions by Enniskillen Light Opera.
 We are especially blessed to have her because she is, in truth, a Presbyterian!

-The Glebewardens: - Messrs.
-George Irvine (left) and Jim Nixon
+The Glebewardens: - George Irvine (left) and Noel Johnston

-The Lay Readers: (from left) Messrs Jack Watson, Jim Kerr and Karl Saunders
+The Lay Readers: (from left) Jack Watson, Jim Kerr and Karl Saunders

-Richard was appointed to the position of People's Churchwarden at the annual Easter Vestry meeting in 2017.
+Karen was appointed to the position of People's Churchwarden at the annual Easter Vestry meeting in 2018.

-David was appointed to the position of Rector's Churchwarden at the annual Easter Vestry meeting in 2017.
+Sandra was appointed to the position of Rector's Churchwarden at the annual Easter Vestry meeting in 2018.

 George (Irvine) has been a constantly re-elected Glebewarden for many years.
 He is highly valued church member who works enthusiastically in service to the congregation so quietly and unobtrusively that few realise how heavily involved he is.
 For a long time he was a very popular scout leader.